angband/angband/docs/playing.rst

 or 'ESCAPE' which are always ignored as commands in case you type the command just after the count expires.

-You can tell Angband to automatically use a repeat count of 99 with commands you normally want to repeat (open, disarm, tunnel, bash, alter, etc) by setting the 'always_repeat' option.

 Selection of Objects
 ====================